 Added by Kelly Quintana on July 30, 2018 at 12:15pm — No Comments

 Spark is a powerful tool which can be applied to solve many interesting problems.
 Some of them have been discussed in our previous posts.
 Today we will consider another important application, namely streaming.
 Streaming data is the data which continuously comes as small records from different sources.
-There are many use cases for streaming technology…Continue
+There are many use cases for streaming…Continue

 Added by Igor Bobriakov on July 30, 2018 at 3:53am — No Comments

 Shark-ML is an open-source machine learning library which offers a wide range of machine learning algorithms together with nice documentation, tutorials and samples.
 In this post I will show how to use this library for solving classification problem, with two different algorithms SVM and Random Forest.
 This post will tell you about how to use API for: